The internationally renowned Nuno Mendes may have ended his tenure at The Chiltern Firehouse…

 Which is when those firemen’s poles come into good use for a speedy exit.

-NOTE: The Chiltern Firehouse is open again from 17th May.
-To book a table, email firstname.lastname@example.org or call 020 7073 7676.
-You can find out more on their website HERE.
+NOTE: The Chiltern Firehouse is open daily for breakfast, lunch and dinner.
+You can book a table, and find out more, on their website HERE.

 The Chiltern Firehouse | 1 Chiltern Street, London W1U 7PA